elastic/ml-cpp/build-setup/windows.md

 As well as providing a Git implementation, Git for Windows comes with Windows ports of a variety of common Unix commands, e.g. `grep`, `sed`, `awk`, `find`, and many others.

+### CMake

+CMake version 3.19.2 is the minimum required to build ml-cpp.
+Download the MSI installer for version 3.23.2 from <https://github.com/Kitware/CMake/releases/download/v3.23.2/cmake-3.23.2-win64-x64.msi> (or get a more recent version).

+Install it mainly using the default options _except_ on the "Install Options" dialog check "Add CMake to the system PATH for all users".

 ### GNU make

 Download `make-4.2.1.tar.bz2` (or a more recent version) from <http://ftp.gnu.org/gnu/make/> .
 Extract it in a Git bash shell using the GNU tar that comes with Git for Windows, e.g.: